Mike Causey

 John Michael Causey (born September 11, 1950) is an American politician who has served as the North Carolina Commissioner of Insurance since 2017.

-John Michael Causey, a North Carolina Republican, has run for state Insurance Commissioner five times between 1992 and 2016, losing each of the first four times in 1992, 1996, 2000, and 2012.
-In his 2016 campaign, his fifth campaign for the same office, he knocked off incumbent Wayne Goodwin in what was considered to be an upset, given his previous track record and Goodwin's incumbency.
+Early life

+Causey grew up in rural Guilford County on a produce farm.
+He sold produce at local farm markets and owned Greensboro Downtown Farm Market which closed after Causey went to work in Raleigh with the North Carolina Department of Transportation in 2013.

+Political career

+Causey ran for the office of commissioner of insurance in 1992, 1996, 2000, and 2012 as the state Republican nominee, but lost each race.
+In 2014 he sought a seat in the U.S. Congress, but placed seventh in the Republican primary.
+In 2016, Causey again sought the office of insurance commissioner and defeated incumbent Democrat Wayne Goodwin.

-Starting in 2017, Causey began cooperating with the FBI in the investigation of political corruption charges related to Greg Lindberg.
+Causey assumed the office of insurance commissioner in January 2017.
+Starting that year, Causey began cooperating with the FBI in the investigation of political corruption charges related to Greg Lindberg.
 After his conviction, Lindberg filed a lawsuit alleging Causey made materially false representations to the State Ethics Board of North Carolina, to the FBI and under oath in federal court.
 U.S. District Court Judge Catherine Eagles later dismissed the suit with prejudice.